 What is the Interest Coverage Ratio?

 The interest coverage ratio measures the amount of earnings a business has available to make interest payments.
-It is calculated by dividing the earnings before interest and tax by the interest expense.
 It is sometimes called the interest cover ratio, times interest earned ratio, interest coverage or simply interest cover.

 Formula for Interest Coverage Ratio